CAPITOL COURT

 The RKO-Stanley-Warner Capitol Court Cinema made its debut on May 27, 1964.
 It was built, as a freestanding structure, in the mall's east parking area.
 The venue was twinned and re-opened, as the Capitol Court I & II, on November 4, 1977.
 It was shuttered in 1989.

 The 7 million dollar remodeling wrapped up with a week-long grand opening celebration, which got underway on August 23, 1978.
 The official name of the shopping venue was changed to CAPITOL COURT MALL.
-The center now encompassed approximately 850,000 leasable square feet.
+The complex now encompassed approximately 850,000 leasable square feet.

 Unfortunately, the surrounding area was in decline.
 Shoppers were patronizing newer and larger malls.
 Soon, CAPITOL COURT was struggling.
 T.A.
-CHAPMAN closed in 1979, with its space becoming a Milwaukee-based Boston Store.
+CHAPMAN closed in 1979, with its space re-opening as a Milwaukee-based Boston Store.
 Gimbels was shuttered in 1984.
 Target gutted and rebuilt the structure and opened the largest store in the Dairy State on October 13, 1985.

 Sears lasted a little more than 2 years.
 It was shuttered in January 1992.
 Target pulled out of CAPITOL COURT MALL on January 31, 1996.
 Dunham's Sporting Goods called it quits in 1997 and Kohl's Foods (a charter tenant) closed in 1998.

-Demolition began in the spring of 2001, with three outparcel buildings being incorporated into a new retail complex known as MIDTOWN CENTER.
+Demolition began in the spring of 2001, with three outparcel buildings being incorporated into a new complex known as MIDTOWN CENTER.
 The venue, which would initially encompass 275,000 leasable square feet, was implemented in two phases.

 The first was anchored by a 1-level (161,000 square foot) Wal-Mart SuperCenter.
-This store welcomed its first patrons on August 14, 2002.
+This store welcomed first patrons on August 14, 2002.
 Inline stores included Foot Locker, One Price Clothing, PayLess ShoeSource and a 1-level (55,000 square foot) Pick 'n Save supermarket.
 A 1-level (134,300 square foot) Lowe's Home Improvement Center joined the fold in February 2005.

 A second construction phase was announced in May 2006 and completed in the following year.
-Office Depot and Anna's Linens stores were added.
+Office Depot and Anna's Linens were added.
 MIDTOWN CENTER now encompassed 408,500 leasable square feet and contained forty-three tenant spaces.

 The center encountered its first major hurdle on September 22, 2009, when its Lowe's store was shuttered.
 A plan to subdivide the vacant building into smaller big box stores was proposed but never carried out.
-WalMart abandoned their 13-year-old MIDTOWN store on January 28, 2016.
+WalMart abandoned their 13-year-old MIDTOWN CENTER store on January 28, 2016.

 Over the years, MIDTOWN CENTER has changed hands twice.
 Its first sale, to Oakbrook, Illinois-based Inland Western Retail Real Estate, closed in February 2005.
 Inland sold the complex to New York City's DLC Management Corporation in April 2014.
+Atlanta's Laureate Capital bought MIDTOWN CENTER in May 2023.

 Sources: